oracle-cne/ocne/doc/cluster-management/olvm.md

 Optional.

 ## olvmOCK
-The ovirtOCK section specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.
+The olvmOCK section specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.
 ```text
     olvmOCK:
       storageDomainName: olvm-data